sintefmath/VPM/README.md

     * CMAKE_C_COMPILER                */usr/bin/mpicc

 if you use something else than Ubuntu, you might need to:

-    * you might need to tweak FindPETSC.cmake in order for cmake to find petsc
+* tweak FindPETSC.cmake in order for cmake to find petsc
-    * as well as the openmpi path in the CMakeFile.txt of PoissonSolver2D
+* tweak the openmpi path in the CMakeFile.txt of PoissonSolver2D, etc.